 In our reports, the ECO makes recommendations to improve EBR compliance and environmental protection.
 The Ministry of Agriculture, Food and Rural Affairs has several outstanding ECO recommendations, including:

 - The ECO recommends that the MECP and the OMAFRA ban, province-wide, the spreading of phosphorus-based agricultural materials, including manure, fertilizer and sewage sludge, on frozen or saturated ground (2017 Annual Report).

 - The ECO recommends that the OMAFRA amend the Drainage Act and its policies to ensure that provincially significant wetlands are protected from being drained (2009/2010 Annual Report).

 Since 2000, the annual ECO Recognition Award has recognized the hard work of ministry staff in an initiative that benefits Ontario’s environment and meets the goals of the EBR.
 Every year, the ECO asks prescribed ministries to submit programs and projects to be considered for the award.
-The Ministry of Agriculture, Food and Rural Affairs has not yet been the recipient of the ECO Recognition Award.
+The Ministry of Agriculture, Food and Rural Affairs has received the ECO Recognition Award once: